 Most experts agree that babies younger than six months old should not wear sunscreen.
 It is recommended to only apply sunscreen to babies that are six months and older because babies are at a high risk of experiencing side effects from sunscreen, such as a rash.

 If your baby is younger than six months, then the best you can do is keep the little one in full shade.
 An SPF of 30 or higher is recommended for babies six months and older.
+(For more tips, check out our post on keeping mosquitoes away from babies.)

 Taking Baby To Beach Tips